deskavaenkelt/EcUtbildningDevOps/WindowsServer/ActiveDirectory/add_new_computers_to_domain/README.md

 In my case since I don't have DHCP-Server activated, yet I set the IP-Addresses manually.

 Don't forget to set a static IP-address before this step if you follow this tutorial.
-[Instructions here in Active Directory section](../../ActiveDirectory)
+[Instructions here in Network section](../../Network)

 ## Table of content